ser1965/workshopqcd-2024-lesson-docker/episodes/05-building-docker-image.md

 ### Inspect the container from the bash shell

-Start the container bash shell and check what python packages are installed.
+Start the container bash shell and check what Python packages are installed.

 Hint: use `/bin/bash` in the `docker run...` command.